BuilderPie/CellScopes_test/docs/installation/linux/julia1.9.4/CellScopes_for_julia1.9.md

 ```
 cd /home/users/doe/
 ```

-<span style="color:red;font-weight:bold">some WARNING: Not Recommanded!
-If you would like to completely remove an old Julia installation:</span>.
+<span style="color:red">some *WARNING: Not Recommanded!* If you would like to completely remove an old Julia installation:</span>

 ```